flight-test-engineering/PSim-RCAM/README.md

 Currently, only mappings for the Logitech Extreme 3D joystick is implemented.
 You will need to add your own to the JSON config file (follow similar structure).
 Otherwise, offline simulation is run.

+Before running the code/setup:
+1 - for FG terrain database comms, place a copy of psim/io/rcam_terrain.xml in [your FlightGear root directory]/fgdata/Protocol/
+(in my case, this is /home/[USERNAME]/FlightGear/fgdata/Protocol) 2 - for SRTM terrain database, place a copy of psim/io/N47E011.hgt in [your home directory]/.cache/srtm/
+(in my case, this is /home/[USERNAME]/.cache/srtm)
+3 - if available, plug joystick in

 To run:
-1 - make sure the joystick is connected
-2 - place a copy of rcam_terrain.xml in [your FlightGear root directory]/fgdata/Protocol/
-(in my case, this is /home/[USERNAME]/FlightGear/fgdata/Protocol)
-3 - from a terminal, start the FlightGear instance that will render visuals and inform the terrain height.
+1 - from a terminal, start the FlightGear instance that will render visuals and inform the terrain height.
 For example, in my setup I have FlightGear installed into its own directory.
 After cd'ing into it, I run this:
 ./flightgear-2024.1.3-linux-amd64.AppImage --airport=LOWI  --aircraft=757-200-RB211 --native-fdm=socket,in,60,,5500,udp --fdm=null --enable-hud --in-air --fog-disable --shading-smooth --texture-filtering=4 --timeofday=morning --altitude=2500 --prop:/sim/hud/path[1]=Huds/NTPS.xml --generic=socket,out,5,127.0.0.1,5502,udp,rcam_terrain --prop:/controls/flight/elevator-trim=0

-4 - from its own terminal, run main.py
+2 - from its own terminal, run main.py

 ____________________________________________________________________________________________